 I did not do so, and I believe in some 5 hours or so, I was released.
-I did have to sign a paper, however, saying that I was aware of things that might follow if I released any information about the fact that I was detained.
+I did have to sign a paper, however, saying that I was aware of things that might follow if I released any information about the fact that phone and I told her about the story.